drupal-composer/preserve-paths/README.md

 * place packages within the directory of another package (using a composer installer like [composer/installers](https://packagist.org/packages/composer/installers) or [davidbarratt/custom-installer](https://packagist.org/packages/davidbarratt/custom-installer))

-This plugin was originally developed by [Johannes Haseitl](https://github.com/derhasi/composer-preserve-paths).
-I updated it to allow wildcard pattern matching when defining preserved paths, which is necessary if you have many sites installed with same Drupal installation (i.e., you have many directories like _example.com_, _example.net_, _example.org_, etc under folder _sites/_ of your Drupal installation).
+* allow wildcard pattern matching when defining preserved paths, which is necessary if you have many sites installed with same Drupal installation (i.e., you have many directories like _example.com_, _example.net_, _example.org_, etc under folder _sites/_ of your Drupal installation).

 ## Installation

-Simply install the plugin with composer: `composer require deminy/composer-preserve-paths`
+Simply install the plugin with composer: `composer require derhasi/composer-preserve-paths`

 ## Configuration